osmlab/maproulette/README.md

 And you should have a MapRoulette instance at [http://localhost:5000/](http://localhost:5000/)

+## Production deployment

+We have a guide for production deployment on a Debian flavored linux machine using nginx and uwsgi.
+See the `docs` folder.

 ## Frameworks used

 MapRoulette relies heavily on the lightweight Flask web application framework, and some of its extensions, notably Flask-OAuth, Flask-RESTful, Flask-Script, Flask-Runner and Flask-SQLAlchemy.
 For working with geospatial data, MapRoulette relies on GeoAlchemy2 and Shapely.